 Arrangements have been entrusted to the Summers Funeral Home.
 Online condolences may be sent to www.summersfuneralhome.com

-To send flowers to Herbena's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Herbena "Herby" Terhune, please visit our floral store.